 Who will win EGCA 2020?
 The applications for the Award will be evaluated by the Expert Panel to determine who will be shortlisted for the final.
 Shortlisted cities will be announced in April 2018, so stay tuned!

-For the first time, in order to celebrate the 10th year of the European Green Capital competition, the Commission will award a financial incentive of €350,000 to the winning city of the 2020 European Green Capital title..
+For the first time, to celebrate the 10th year of the European Green Capital competition, the Commission will award €350,000 to the winning city of the 2020 European Green Capital title .

 The Award has a two-stage evaluation process.
 First, an international independent Expert Panel assesses each city’s application, selecting a shortlist for the next stage of the competition.
 Applicants are assessed based on 12 environmental indicators.

 The Expert Panel evaluation is synopsised in the Technical Assessment Reports.
 The reports from all previous EGCA competition cycles are available here.